greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 For RQ1: What are the challenges of implementing a continuous integration process in practice?

-There are seven main challenges from the result: developers’ mindset, tools and infrastructure, testing, domain applicability, understanding of continuous integration, code dependencies and software requirements.
+There are seven main challenges from the result: developers’ mindset, domain applicability, testing, understanding of continuous integration, code dependencies, tools and infrastructure, and software requirements.

 In the opinion of respondents, mindset, tools and infrastructure are the most mentioned.
 People’s mindset and attitude play an important role when  adopting continuous integration.
 Similarly, tools, infrastructure and testing also have a significant impact on the success of implementing continuous integration.
 This means that the use of continuous integration can be considered to introduce a change in the existing software process.

 For RQ2: What are the challenges of software requirements breakdown in practice?

-There are four main challenges.
+This paper proposes four primary challenges.

 1. Requirements abstraction